 Source Pathway Receptor Pollutant Linkage Identified?
-10,610 L LAB and blended mineral oil in unsaturated soils from the cable leak Vertical and lateral migration of LAB and blended mineral oil through the unsaturated zone.
-Receptor linkage not present 10,610 L LAB and blended mineral oil in unsaturated soils from the cable leak Infiltration of rain, leaching of contaminants, and vertical/horizontal migration of dissolved contaminants - area covered by hardstanding.
-Groundwater Pathway linkage not viable 10,610 L LAB and blended mineral oil in unsaturated soils from the cable leak , Short-term Public (i.e. passers-by, not workers) Pathway linkage not viable 10,610 L LAB and blended mineral oil in unsaturated soils from the cable leak Migration in groundwater - the closest protected species/habitat is the South Dublin Bay SAC and South Dublin Bay and River Tolka Estuary SPA.
+390 L LAB and blended mineral oil in unsaturated soils from the cable leak Vertical and lateral migration of LAB and blended mineral oil through the unsaturated zone Local residents with gardens: direct ingestion and dermal contact with soils; Plant uptake and inhalation of vapours - No residential properties in the vicinity.
+Receptor linkage not viable 390 L LAB and blended mineral oil in unsaturated soils from the cable leak Infiltration of rain, leaching of contaminants, and vertical/horizontal migration of dissolved contaminants - area covered by hardstanding.
+Groundwater Pathway linkage not viable 390 L LAB and blended mineral oil in unsaturated soils from the cable leak Dust and soil (from near surface soils) ingestion - area covered by hardstanding and leak occurring approximately 0.9 m from surface.
+Short-term Public (i.e. passers-by, not workers) Pathway linkage not viable 390 L LAB and blended mineral oil in unsaturated soils from the cable leak Migration in groundwater - the closest protected sites are the South Dublin Bay SAC and South Dublin Bay and River Tolka Estuary SPA.
 The groundwater flow direction is not defined for the Site; however, the distance from the source to these areas is 470 m.
-Protected Species or sites; Pathway linkage not viable 10,610 L LAB and blended mineral oil in unsaturated soils from the cable leak Volatisation and migration of vapours, accumulation in underground ducts, services, cellars and basements Short term exposure risks not examined in the PSA which deals with long term (chronic) risks to receptors
+Protected Sites Pathway linkage not viable 390 L LAB and blended mineral oil in unsaturated soils from the cable leak Volatisation and migration of vapours, accumulation in underground ducts, services, cellars and basements Ground workers - Short term exposure risk is not assessed in the PSA as it is outside the scope of this report.
+Short term exposure risks to Short term exposure risks not examined in the PSA which deals with long term (chronic) risks to receptors